-(4) Student Rights in the Student Conduct Review Process.

-The following rights shall be explained to each charged student prior to the commencement of any formal disciplinary hearing:

-- (a) The charged student shall be afforded reasonable written notice, at least five (5) business days prior to the formal hearing, unless waived in writing.
-Written notice sent to the charged student's electronic and/or physical address listed in the Registrar's records shall constitute full and adequate notice.
+- (4) Student Rights in the Student Conduct Review Process.
+The following rights shall be explained to each charged student prior to the commencement of any formal disciplinary hearing apply to a student disciplinary proceeding: - (a) The charged student shall be afforded reasonabletimely written notice, at least five seven (57) business days prior to the formal hearingeach disciplinary proceeding, unless waived in writing.
+Written notice may be sent to the charged student's electronic and/or physical address listed in the Registrar's records shall constitute full and adequate notice.
 Written notice shall include: - 1.
 The student's name and address. - 2.
-Date, time and location and nature of the proceeding of the formal hearing. - The rule(s) of conduct allegedly violated as known at the time formal charges are prepared. - 4.
-Names of potential witnesses known at the time formal charges are prepared. - 5.
-A description of any written or physical documentation known at the time charges are prepared. - (b) The student may have, at his or her own expense and initiative, an advisor present at the hearing.
-It is the student's responsibility to make appropriate arrangements for the advisor to attend the hearing, and the hearing shall not be delayed due to scheduling conflicts of the chosen advisor.
+Date, time, and location and nature of the proceeding of the formal hearing disciplinary proceeding. - 3.
+The rule(s) of conduct allegedly violated as known at the time the notice is sentformal charges are prepared. - 4.
+A listing of all known witnesses that have provided, or will provide, information against the student Names of potential witnesses known at the time formal charges are prepared. - 5.
+A description of any physical or written documentation known at the time charges are prepared the notice is sent. - The student may have, at his or her their own expense and initiative, an advisor, (b) advocate, or legal representative to be present and who can fully participate in the disciplinary proceeding (i.e., informal resolution conference or formal hearing) present at the hearing.
+It is the student's responsibility to make appropriate arrangements for the advisor, advocate, or legal representative to attend the preliminary conference or disciplinary proceeding(s), and the disciplinary proceeding(s) hearing shall not be delayed due to scheduling conflicts of the chosen advisor, advocate, or legal representative.
+An advisor, advocate, or legal representative may not serve as a witness during any the formal hearing processa disciplinary proceeding.
 The advisor may be present to advise the student but shall not speak for or present the case for the student or otherwise participate directly in the proceeding.
-The student may consult with their advisor at any time during the hearing.
-This consultation must take place in a manner that does not disrupt the proceedings.
+The student may consult with their advisor, advocate, or legal representative at any time during the preliminary conference or disciplinary proceeding(s)hearing.
+This consultation must take place in a manner that does not disrupt the preliminary conference or disciplinary proceeding(s).
 In addition, an advisor may not serve as a witness.
-If the advisor does not adhere to their defined role in the student conduct review process, they may be removed from the hearing. - (c) All hearings shall be conducted on the basis that the charged student is not in violation until the preponderance of evidence proves otherwise.
-At a hearing, the technical rules of evidence applicable to civil and criminal cases shall not apply.
+If the advisor, advocate, or legal representative does not adhere to their defined role in the sStudent eConduct #Review pProcess, they may be removed from the hearing disciplinary proceeding. - (c) The Student Conduct Review Process All hearings shall be conducted on the basis that the charged student is not in violation until the preponderance of evidence proves otherwise, except if the student accepts responsibility for the charge(s).
+At a hearing, tThe technical rules of evidence applicable to civil and criminal cases shall not apply: to the Student Conduct Review Process, including during a formal hearing.
 The burden of proof in a student conduct hearing is not on the student charged with a violation of the Rules of Conduct.
+The university has the burden to